SalesforceSFDC/Lightning-Components/README.md

 * for Lightning Components, a controller is a resource in a component bundle that holds the action handlers for that component.
 And action handlers are just JavaScript functions with a particular function signature.
 * In traditional MVC, the model is a programmatic abstraction (usually a class) between the underlying data storage (usually a relational database) and the rest of the application.
 In Lightning Components, there’s no Apex class that directly stands in between @AuraEnabled controller methods and DML operations.
 But then again, sObjects are already an abstraction between your Apex code and the underlying storage layer.
 You can add calculation fields, validation logic, and even add fully programmatic behavior in the form of triggers.
 * <b>action handler</b> - The combination of name-value pair and specific function signature.

+### Attributes
+* Attributes on components are like instance variables in objects.
+They’re a way to save values that change, and a way to name those value placeholders.

 ### Events
 User clicks a button that requires the component to retrieve data from the server:
 * User clicks a button or interacts with a component, triggering a browser event.
 For example, you want to save data from the server when the button is clicked.